top of page

 2. What is psychedelic integration therapy?

-Psychedelic integration therapy helps you process insights, emotions, and challenges that arise after using psychedelics.
 Whether the experience was profound, confusing, or overwhelming, integration work gives you space to unpack it, without judgment or shame.
+There is no expectation that your experience should look a certain way or lead to a specific outcome.

 I use a trauma-informed, harm reduction approach, blending somatic tools, EMDR, and nervous system work to help you anchor new perspectives and create lasting change.